sparkflows/sparkflows-docs/docs/user-guide/machine-learning/index.rst

 Machine Learning
 ================

-Fire Insights has extensive Machine Learning capabilities.
+Sparkflows has extensive Machine Learning capabilities.
 It has a number of processors to enable both supervised and unsupervised use cases at scale.

-Fire Insights supports a variety of ML engines, such as Apache Spark ML, H2O, PyCaret, XGBoost, CatBoost, AdaBoost, Scikit-learn, Prophet, ARIMA, Keras, Tensorflow, and Statsmodels.
+Sparkflows supports a variety of ML engines, such as Apache Spark ML, H2O, PyCaret, XGBoost, CatBoost, AdaBoost, Scikit-learn, Prophet, ARIMA, Keras, Tensorflow, and Statsmodels.

-Fire Insights also provides AutoML capabilities.
+Sparkflows also provides AutoML capabilities.
 User can simply select a dataset, the target column and get the best performing models and their hyperparameters.

 See the page below for details on MLOps: